 “The precise movements of abstract dance have a clear concept, they are subject to a certain logic, they have their own geometry and arithmetic.
 In a certain sense, at the heart of abstract choreography is a mathematical calculation.
 But the research I do to create abstract choreography also helps me a lot in my work on narrative ballets.”

-For more information about the festival, ballet and tickets, see the site here
+For more information about the festival, ballet and tickets, see the site here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.